 This is, to me, what has recently made scifi Good.
 Even if it makes me uncomfortable, I think these are the themes by which scifi rightfully belongs right there with classic literature (of which I’m of course completely ignorant about - you did read the part where I said I read mostly trash scifi, right?)

-When I read these, I’m a little too suspicious that someone read into my thoughts and desires.
-It doesn’t stop me from enjoying the hell out of them, though.
+When I read these, I’m a little too suspicious that someone is reading into my brain and preparing a custom-tailored dopamine delivery mechanism.
+Predictably, I can’t stay away from the stuff.

 The Nerds Shall Inherit The Earth.
 True nerdery is transcendent and badass.
 Often, it’s not just math and engineering nerdery.
 It’s the obsessive geeking out over some specific thing that ends up saving the world.
 Examples: Seveneves; Cryptonomicon; The Martian;